Sharon Davies: Development

+Characterisation

 Sharon is described as a "impetuous, laid back character."
 She is bubbly, but tactless.
 Sharon often insults people, but she does not mean to and she can be a little thoughtless.
-Muschamp explained that she is not like Sharon at all, but that she likes her character.
-She said "She has a lot of boyfriends, more than me! – a different once every week."
-She added "Sharon comes from a dusty isolated town and wants to come to the bright lights of the city."
+Muschamp explained that she is not similar to Sharon at all, but she liked her character.
+She said: "She has a lot of boyfriends, more than me! – a different once every week."
+Of her character's background, she explained "Sharon comes from a dusty isolated town and wants to come to the bright lights of the city."
 A reporter from Woman magazine called Sharon a "naughty teenager".
-In the first six months of portraying Sharon, Muschamp studied with an on-set tutor and passed her VCE.
+In the first six months of portraying Sharon, Muschamp studied with an on-set tutor and passed her HSC.
 Then on-screen she was portraying the process via Sharon's schooling storylines.

+The character joins her sister Bronwyn in Erinsborough after running away from home.
+The sisters both develop an attraction to the newly single Mike Young (Guy Pearce), but Bronwyn wins the battle by kissing him first.
+Muschamp told Darren Devvlyn of TV Week: "Sharon is more an 'easy-come, easy-go' sort of person than Bronwyn and the rivalry doesn't last all that long.
+Sharon is the type of person who simply moves on to something or someone else if she doesn't get what she wants."
+Muschamp also said that Sharon upsets a lot of people as she does not think before she acts, but she also finds herself in trouble for trying to help people.
+Using a storyline in which Sharon tries to help Nell Mangel (Vivean Gray) as an example, Muschamp explained that when her character learns that Mrs Mangel's electronic organ has broken down, she decides to take on the repairs herself.
+However, when she takes the organ apart, she does not know how to put it back together.
+Muschamp commented: "Mrs Mangel is not at all impressed.
+Sharon also goes out busking for money when things get a bit tight, but remains very casual.
+She is quite unpredictable."